 What Is the Internet Of Things?
 There is nothing new about it.
 You have been with it for the past many years.
-The most common form of the Internet as you can imagine is human to human interaction.
+The most common form of the Internet as you can imagine is human-to-human interaction.
 That can be called Human to Human Internet (H2H).
 If you look at the many H2H interactions/internet, you’ll discover a scattered Internet that is comprised of things – or rather, machines.
-By scattered, I mean several decentralized establishments – each with own network(s).
+By scattered, I mean several decentralized establishments – each with its own network(s).
 This is what we’ll cover here – Internet of things!

 What Is the Internet of Things (IoT)

 Unlike the 2000s, it is “Things” interacting among themselves and with humans.
-A bird’s view gives you the SkyNet they introduced in Terminator movie.
+A bird’s view gives you the SkyNet they introduced in the Terminator movie.
 It is just machines, the things, operating on their own without any frequent intervention of humans.
 That is when you combine all the different, scattered networks to view them as one vast network spanning the entire globe!
 Also known as Machine to Machine communication (M2M), it is a system facilitating communication more of from machine to machine and sometimes from machine to human.

 When we talk about the Internet of things, we talk about input by machines, processing of information by machines and consumption of data – too – by machines.
 The results can go to humans – only when required else it is machines that take care of different actions based on the output of analysis (processing) – such as maintenance of cooling in a nuclear reactor.
 Or it could be as simple as triggering an alarm for humans or other machines to take action.

 Take a look at some of the IoT Devices & Gadgets that you can buy now.